vilasbtw/vilasbtw/README.md

 # Hi there, I'm Kaique Vilas!
-I'm curious back-end developer passionate about Cloud Computing.
+I'm a curious back-end developer passionate about Cloud Computing.
 Currently sharpening my skills in AWS, Docker, Kubernetes, and CI/CD while looking for a role where I can improve real systems.

 # 🔗 Connect with me
 - [LinkedIn](https://linkedin.com/in/kaiquevilas)